 To make this easier, let's summarize the research on both ingredients separately.

 First off, in case you wondered, it's pronounced “Nick-oh-tin-ah-mide Rye-bow-side.”
 It was originally discovered in cows milk and we can make it from tryptophan (an amino acid) as well as the vitamins niacin and niacinamide.

 Nicotinamide riboside (NR) comes from a company called ChromaDex Inc. (ChromaDex.com).
 This company invented NR and owns the US patents on it.
 ChromaDex allows other companies to purchase NR and use it in their NAD-booster supplements.

-In fact, Chromadex even has their own NR supplement, called Niagen.
+In fact, Chromadex even has its own NR supplement, called TRU Niagen.